-Professor Hamish Campbell is the Associate Dean of Research, Innovation and Research Training within the College of Engineering, IT & Environment.
+Professor Hamish Campbell is the Associate Dean of Research, Innovation and Research Training within the Faculty of Science and Technology.
 He is a Professor of Spatial Science, leads The Movement and Landscape Ecology Lab, and is the Director of the North Australia Centre for Autonomous Systems.
 His research develops and applies novel technologies to integrative scientific theory to solve a range of problems in environmental science, the built environment, and livelihoods in Northern Australia.

 Professor Campbell is by training an animal ecologist but has widened his research to address a range of environmental and societal challenges in Northern Australia.